-Please submit nominations for all awards to the Provost’s office no later than March 2nd.
-Electronic submission are greatly appreciated to email@example.com.
-Award recipients will be announced at the campus RECOGNITION LUNCHEON on April 06 at noon in the Williams Conference Center.
+Please submit electronic nominations for all awards to the Provost’s office no later than March 13, 2020. email@example.com.
+Award recipients will be honored at the campus RECOGNITION LUNCHEON on April 10, 2020 at noon in Williams Conference Center.

 Eligibility: Faculty members as defined by the Faculty Association Constitution.
-Adjunct faculty and division chairs are not eligible.
+Adjunct faculty and Division Chairs are not eligible.
 There may be no more than one awardee per division per biennium.
-Eligible divisions for 2018 include, Natural Sciences & Mathematics, Teacher Education, Movement and Sport Sciences, Humanities, Business Technology & Service, Nursing & Health Sciences, and Library.
+Eligible divisions for 2020 include, Business, Business Technology and Service, Humanities, Natural Sciences and Mathematics, Teacher Education, Technical and Industrial.

 Procedure: The Council of Division Chairs is the awards committee.
-Designation of awardees must be completed by MARCH 2nd.
-Each division nominates, through the division chair, one eligible faculty member.
+Each Division nominates, through the division chair, one eligible faculty member.
 Nominations from each division should be in writing and address the criteria.
 Chairpersons advocate their respective nominees to the awards committee.
 The committee votes, each chairperson casting as many votes as there are awards to be given.
-Winners are established by plurality; tie votes are revoted until the tie is resolved.
+Winners are established by plurality; tie votes are re-voted until the tie is resolved.